0xwink/doc-winkalc/src/parse.md

 # Parse

-I'm not a expert in formal languages and do not intend to specify every syntax and how it's implimented.
+I’m not a expert in formal languages and do not intend to specify every syntax and how it’s implimented.
 Instead, I _advise_ you follow these pattern to format inputs because these are stably supported.
 If an input breaks one of them, for example missing paratheses, it would perhaps still get recognised, but the correctness is not guaranteed.

-A universal fact is that whitespaces don't affect parsing, since all ascii-spaces are dropped during pre-processing. e.g. `5x + 6` = `5x+6`, `5 / 7` = `5/7`.
+A universal fact is that whitespaces don’t affect parsing, since all ascii-spaces are dropped during pre-processing. e.g. `5x + 6` = `5x+6`, `5 / 7` = `5/7`.

 ## Integers `Z`